RiansyahTohamba/coding-notes/software-design/john-talk-io/John Ousterhout_ _A Philosophy of Software Design_ _ Talks at Google.md

 I'd be curious to hear
 your take on that.

+# future of software design
-What I hope to do in
-the future is just

-to somehow leverage this
-out into the community.
+What I hope to do in the future is just to somehow leverage this out into the community.

 I'd love to see just a greater